-You can buy visitor parking scratchcards for any visitors including workmen, by producing proof of address in the form of a utility bill dated in the last three months; we will also accept a council tax bill for the current year or a driving licence.
+You can buy visitor parking scratchcards for any visitors including workmen, by producing proof of address (original hard copy only) in the form of a utility bill dated in the last three months; we will also accept a council tax bill for the current year or a driving licence.
 General letters addressed to you will not be accepted.
 Only the resident can purchase the scratchcards, your visitors cannot buy them on your behalf.
 Workmen can buy them direct if they can show proof of working at your address, such as a written quote or invoice.

 There are four different scratchcards available:

 - 12 hours for 95p each